wbsquared/nockchain/README.md

 ## Running Nodes

-To run a Nockchain miner:
+To run a Nockchain miner to your wallet as entered in the .env file above:

 ```
 make run-nockchain